Testing light and heavy vector mediators with solar CE$\nu$NS measurements

 The recent \cevns~measurements from DM direct detection experiments provide a simultaneous test of the prediction for the $^8$B neutrino flux from Standard Solar Models (SSMs) and of the SM prediction for the weak mixing angle, $\sin^2\theta_W$.

 Regarding the determination of the $^8$B flux, the three Collaborations report results consistent with the predictions from SSMs and with previous dedicated solar neutrino experiments.
-At $68\%$ confidence level (CL), they obtain $\Phi_\nu^{^8\text{B}} = (4.7^{+3.6}_{-2.3}~ , 8.4^{+3.1}_{-3.1} ~, 3.1^{+2.1}_{-1.3}) \times 10^6$ cm$^{-2}$ s$^{-1}$ from XENONnT, PandaX-4T and LZ data, respectively.
+At $68\%$ confidence level (CL), they obtain $\Phi_\nu^{^8\text{B}} = (5.2^{+3.1}_{-2.1}~ , 8.4^{+3.1}_{-3.1} ~, 3.1^{+2.1}_{-1.3}) \times 10^6$ cm$^{-2}$ s$^{-1}$ from XENONnT, PandaX-4T and LZ data, respectively.
 In deriving our results, we assume the SM prediction for the \cevns~cross section, fixing $\sin^2\theta_W = 0.23857$~\cite{ParticleDataGroup:2024cfk}.
 The corresponding $\Delta\chi^2$ profiles are displayed in the left panel of Fig.~\ref{fig:8B_flux}.
-The green dotted and blue dashed curves represent the PandaX-4T and XENONnT results, previously presented in \cite{DeRomeri:2024iaw} (see also the complementary analysis in~\cite{AtzoriCorona:2025gyz}), while the orange dot-dashed curve shows the new LZ analysis.
+The green dotted and blue dashed curves show the PandaX-4T result previously presented in Ref.~\cite{DeRomeri:2024iaw} and the newly updated XENONnT result, respectively (see also the complementary analysis in~\cite{AtzoriCorona:2025gyz}), while the orange dot-dashed curve shows the new LZ analysis.
 The solid magenta line determines their combined result.
 At $1\sigma$, our individual and combined analyses give

 We report these determinations in the right panel of Fig.~\ref{fig:8B_flux} as green, blue, orange, and magenta error bars, respectively.
-For completeness and ease of comparison, we also display as dotted error bars the official results quoted by each of the Collaborations.
-Our extracted flux normalizations are consistent with the measurement from \textsc{SNO}~\cite{SNO:2011hxd}, also shown in the same panel, as well as with the predictions of both low- and high-metallicity solar models~\cite{Vinyoles:2016djt}.
+For completeness and ease of comparison, we also display as dotted error bars the official results quoted by each of the Collaborations~\rd{\cite{PandaX:2024muv,XENON:2026ydt,LZ:2025igz}.} Our extracted flux normalizations are consistent with the measurement from \textsc{SNO}~\cite{SNO:2011hxd}, also shown in the same panel, as well as with the predictions of both low- and high-metallicity solar models~\cite{Vinyoles:2016djt}.